rust-lang/reference/src/const_eval.md

 A _const context_ is one of the following:

 * [Array type length expressions]
-* Repeat expression length expessions
+* Repeat expression length expressions
 * The initializer of
   * [constants]
   * [statics]